leaysgur/slides/docs/uit_meetup-18/index.md

   - e.g. (Login app | Main app), (User app | Admin app)
   - as you do dynamic `import()`, async routes
 - Separete truly static pages
-  - not to be bundled with
+  - not to be bundled together

 Separation of concerns! ✂️